zo0o0ot/speaker-page/content/slides/stress-at-work-cbt-devfestwi/index.md

 I'm trying to give you a useful summary that you can use either by yourself or with a therapist.

 I'm not saying going to therapy is wrong.
-I've been to therapy plenty of times in the last year.
+I've been to therapy plenty of times.

 ---
 class: img-caption